-But what exactly is sales enablement?
-And why is necessary for your company?
+But exactly what is sales enablement software?
+And why is it necessary for your company?

 What is Sales Enablement?

-Sales enablement is all about giving your sales team what they need in order to successfully engage a buyer.
-This can be done through information, content or tools.
-Sales enablement allows reps to have effective engagements with prospects throughout the customer journey.
+It is all about giving your sales team what they need to successfully engage a buyer.
+This can be done through information, content, or tools.
+With sales enablement tools, reps can have active engagements with prospects throughout the customer journey.

-Too often, when companies hear the term “sales enablement” they hear “training”.
-Although that is an important part of the enablement program, it encompasses far more than the initial onboarding process.
-Sales enablement means giving your sales team the tools that they need to effectively engage potential buyers.
+Too often, when companies hear the term "sales enablement," they hear "training."
+Although that is an integral part of the enablement program, it encompasses far more than the initial onboarding process.
+Sales enablement means giving your sales team the tools that they need to engage potential buyers effectively.

-Here are some of the essential elements of sales enablement:
+Here are some of the essential elements of sales enablement software:

-The first and most important key element of sales enablement is that it is customer-centric.
+- The first and most important key element of a sales enablement tool is that it is customer-centric.
 A basic rule of sales enablement is that you provide your sales team with the information your buyer wants.
-This means that you first must have a deep understanding of your customer.
+This means that you first must have a deep understanding of your customers.
 What are their motivations, pain points, and ambitions?
-What is the kind of information they are looking for and how can you provide value to their search?
+What is the kind of information they are looking for, and how can you provide value to their search?
 This understanding is crucial for success of any sales enablement software you choose to use.

-When it comes to sales you cannot know what you do not measure.
+- When it comes to sales, you cannot know what you do not measure.
 That is why measurement is a defining characteristic of sales enablement.
-The basic metrics you need to include are average sales cycle length, the number of salespeople reaching quota and average deal cycle.
+The basic metrics you need to include are the average sales cycle length, the number of salespeople reaching quota, and the average deal cycle.
 Include metrics that help your sales and marketing get a basic understanding of the sales process.
 The right software will help you compare and measure KPIs to make sure that your sales team is on track to meet quota.

-Sales enablement requires information.
+- Sales enablement tools requires information.
 It is key to provide valuable information to both buyers and your sales team.
-The content for buyers can take the form of written content, informational training, demos, etc. Content for your sales team typically includes best practices, customer personas, email templates, research and tools that they can effectively use to connect with buyers.
+The content for buyers can take the form of written content, informational training, demos, etc. Content for your sales team typically includes best practices, customer personas, email templates, research, and tools that they can effectively use to connect with buyers.

-Training is another essential component for sales enablement.
+- Training is another essential component of sales enablement.
 Your sales team needs to know both the information and content and how best to use them.
 This requires an onboarding experience, yes, but training also needs to be continuous.
-Buyer’s needs, company standards, and educational material are constantly changing.
+The buyer's needs, company standards, and educational material are continually changing.
 Training once a year is not enough to keep your sales team up to date, so training should continue throughout the year.

-The best sales enablement practices are useless if your sales team is not using them.
+- The best sales enablement practices are useless if your sales team is not using them.
 Ease of use is a basic element for sales enablement.
 The content and information need to be streamlined and easy to access.
 It should also be easy to understand.
-This will both save time and help make the information scalable whether your sales is a team of one or 1000.
+This will both save time and help make the info scalable whether your sales are a team of one or 1000.

-The most effective sales enablement programs are enforced by management.
+- The most effective sales enablement software is enforced by management.
 The worst sales enablement program is the one that is not being used.
 When the whole team is using it, leadership will be able to find out what is useful and what needs to be improved.
 Sales enablement is not a one-time endeavor.
 It requires constant improvement and evolves with the buyer and company.

-By starting with the buyer and continue to explore the best practices, content, and information, sales enablement allows sales teams to have effective engagements with buyers without sacrificing efficiency.
-Reps will have the information that they need in order to have positive interactions and make sales.
+By starting with the buyer and continue to explore the best practices, content, and information, sales enablement allows sales teams to have active engagements with buyers without sacrificing efficiency.
+Reps will have the information that they need to have positive interactions and make sales.

-As mentioned above, sales enablement requires thoughtful and continuous engagement across departments in order to provide valuable information.
+As mentioned above, sales enablement requires thoughtful and continuous engagement across departments to provide valuable information.
 Sales enablement software allows sales teams to keep in Why would a company put in so much work?
 Here are some of the top reasons you need to have it in your business.

 Sales are Increasingly Competitive

-The role and landscape of sales have dramatically changed dramatically within the past decade.
+The role and landscape of sales have dramatically changed within the past decade.
 The sales team has become one of the last stops, rather than first, in the customer journey.
 Customers are far more likely to do all the research themselves and only approach a salesperson once they have already made their decision.
-In B2B sales, for example, customers are typically 70% through the buying process before they address a rep. B2C sales are not much different: 67% of their buyer journey is online, according to SiriusDecisions.
+In B2B sales, for example, customers are typically 70% through the buying process before they address a rep. B2C sales are not much different: 67% of their buyer journey is online, according to a SiriusDecisions sales enablement report.

 This changes how your sales team needs to approach a buyer.
 They need to come with information in hand to give them the edge in engaging and understanding what their needs are.
 Sales enablement allows your team to make meaningful interactions.